 Progesterone.
 Micronized progesterone capsules are effective treatments for many symptoms of perimenopause including insomnia.
 Progesterone is called Prometrium or Utrogestan and is entirely different from the progestins of hormonal birth control or conventional HRT.

-For more information, read Chapter 10 of Period Repair Manual: “What Happens in Your Forties.”
+For more information, see my upcoming book Hormone Repair Manual.
 It’s a deep dive into the many symptoms of perimenopause including anxiety, insomnia, hot flushes, and heavy periods.

 Ask me in the comments.